 All of my empirical results point to there being no significant difference between the success of films with female protagonists versus those with male protagonists.
-This is true regardless of whether success is measured by a film's total gross or by reviews either from film critics or audience members.
-In all three of the regressions the coefficient for female was not statistically significant, meaning that having a female protagonist (versus a male protagonist) does not impact film success in any way.
-This is not what I was expecting to find - I thought the female coefficient would be negative for at least one of the regressions, because this could have helped explain the gender wage gap discussed in my literature review (Izquierdo Sanchez & Navarro Paniagua, 2017; De Pater et al., 2014).
+This is true for each of my regressions regardless of whether success is measured by a film's total gross or by reviews either from film critics or audience members.
+In all three of the regressions the coefficient for female was not statistically significant, meaning that having a female protagonist (versus a male protagonist) does not impact film success in any way in my data set and regressions.
+This is not what I was expecting to find - I thought the female coefficient would be negative for at least one of the regressions, because this could have helped explain the gender wage gap in film discussed by several authors in my literature review (Izquierdo Sanchez & Navarro Paniagua, 2017; De Pater et al., 2014).
+In my literature review Treme et al. (2019) found that for the films in their data set if a film star was male the film was expected to gross slightly more, and this is not consistent with what I found in my study.
 None of the interaction terms were of statistical significance for any of the regressions either.
 I had expected the coefficient on the interaction term between female and experience squared to be smaller than the coefficient on the interaction term between female and experience for at least one of the regressions, because this could have explained the gender wage gap in film widening with age (Izquierdo Sanchez & Navarro Paniagua, 2017; De Pater et al., 2014).
+Additionally, Lauzen hypothesized in two of her studies in my literature review that films with male protagonists receive higher reviews than films with female protagonists, but, again, I did not find this in my study.

 Many of my control variables were statistically and economically significant in my regression equations, showing that there are other factors such as awards, genre, production company, budget, and theaters that instead are some of the factors influencing film success.
+In some of my regressions I got unexpected results about the sign and magnitude of some of these control variables, so in future research I suggest potentially including different control variables.
+For example, some of the papers in my literature review focused on the connection between gender and genre in their papers, but I was unable to draw any conclusion on this in my paper (Amaral et al., 2020; Fleck & Hanssen, 2016).
+I also suggest using a more varied data set beyond top grossing films, because this could shed light on overall trends and identify if my findings still hold true.

 Based on my results I see no evidence that when a film has a female protagonist it is less successful.
 Despite these findings, female protagonists, as discussed earlier, earn significantly less than their male counterparts.
 My results suggest that this gender wage gap in the film industry is not a result of differences in film success related to differences in the gender of the protagonist.
 Economist, Gary Becker, studies the economics of discrimination, and in his theory he "suggests that discrimination reflects the taste of employers, coworkers, or customers," (Berson, 2016).
-My regressions suggest that differences regarding gender pay in film is not coming from customer tastes, because adjusted for other control variables, moviegoers are attending films the same (because there is no statistically significant difference in film total gross) and rating films similarly whether there the protagonist is male or female.
+My regressions suggest that differences regarding gender pay in film is not coming from customer tastes, because adjusted for other control variables, moviegoers are attending films the same (because there is no statistically significant difference in film total gross), and critics and audience members are rating films similarly whether there the protagonist is male or female.